alynathani/CryptoShop/README.md

 # CryptoShop
-CryptoShop is an e-Commerce cryptocurrency themed website I created in 2021, which supports user account functionality.
+CryptoShop is an e-Commerce cryptocurrency themed website I created in 2021, which supports advanced user account functionality.

+PLEASE NOTE: This website uses a database which is hosted on my universities server, which cannot be accessed without a specific VPN.
+This may cause some issues when submitting user data, to give a full demonstration of how the website works and looks like, I have provided a video.
-NOTE: To see live demonstration of website functionality, please see the Wiki area on this project (found in the above panel).
+**To see live demonstration of website functionality, please see the **Wiki area on this project (found in the above panel).**

 Users can:
 - Create accounts (all details provided are validated and passwords are hashed for security).
+- View cryptocurrencies.
-- View items.
+- View cryptocurrency information.
-- Add items to wishlist.
+- Add cryptocurrencies to wishlist.
-- Add items to basket.
+- Add cryptocurrencies to basket.
 - Checkout

+Every action the user can carry out is validated.
+For example, the creation of accounts has strict guidelines the user has to follow e.g making usernames and passwords, in terms of formatting.
+Passwords are hashed (using python bcrypt library) and stored in MySQL Database which means plain-text passwords cannot be accessed by anyone.
+This means the website is secure and robust for users.
+Payment information is also validated at checkout.

 Programming Languages and Tools used:
 - HTML